 Key enablers for Nearshoring, Onshoring, Offshoring

-As we can see, robotic process automation rose to number one over the years.
+As we can see, robotic process automation has risen to number one over the years.
 This suggests a strong demand in these areas by B2B customers and aligns with our experience within the business.

 No matter the approach, Nearshoring, Onshoring or Offshoring, clients do struggle with some issues when working with a software engineering outsourcer.
 So let’s take a look at the challenges.